China says U.S. should bear consequences of Venezuela sanctions

 China has lent more than $50 billion to Venezuela through oil-for-loan agreements over the past decade, securing energy supplies for its fast-growing economy.

-But the financing dried up as the South American country’s economy began spiraling downward in 2015, pressured by plummeting oil prices.
+But the financing dried up as the South American country’s economy began spiralling downward in 2015, pressured by plummeting oil prices.

 The Trump administration had long held off targeting Venezuela’s oil sector for fear that it would hurt U.S. refiners and raise oil prices for Americans.
 White House officials had also expressed concern about inflicting further hardship on the Venezuelan people.